-- Registered owner or assessed owner (or their assignee/agent) of a property - Located within the CIPA - Demonstrate impending investment of over \$500,000 in new development or rehabilitation of an existing property maximum six year period.
+- Registered owner or assessed owner (or their assignee/agent) of a property - Located within the CIPA - Demonstrate investment of over \$500,000 in the rehabilitation of an existing downtown property maximum four year period.
 When an approved project is complete, a grant will be paid annually by the City to the eligible applicant following the full payment of property taxes.

-3.1.2 Rebate
+3.1.2 Funding